As an amazon associate, we earn from qualifying purchases.

 - 2 inch wide nylon webbing (can be DIY’ed if you learn to make your own bias tape)

 - Qty 5 x 2″-3” wide O rings.
 (The hardest to source!
-You can potentially make your own with heavy gauge wire, or buy online here)
+You can potentially make your own with heavy gauge wire, or order from a specialty shop)

 - 1.5-2” wide trim – I scored this metallic Celtic inspired trim in a moment of serendipity at the craft store.
 You can find something similar here.